 There are no included activities today so you are free to arrive at any time.

-Following the arrival of the group flights, we drive directly to Andasibe through the green and luxuriant vegetation of the east.
+We drive directly to Andasibe through the green and luxuriant vegetation of the east.
 This first step brings us to the humid part of the country with many primary forests and lakes.
 Along the way we will see Merina villages in the rocky mountains.

 Today we spend a full day in the park.
 Perinet is home to the teddy bear-like Indri, the largest of Madagascar's lemur species, as well as other forms of flora and fauna and a wide array of bird life.
 Listening to the piercing yet melancholy cry of the Indri in the morning is an evocative experience and for those who are prepared to follow them through the thick rainforest, the reward is often a close-up view of these beautiful creatures.
 A group of five Diademed sifaka have recently been re-introduced to Perinet from Mantadia, and if we are lucky, we may spot one of these beautiful creatures.
 In the evening we take a twilight/nocturnal walk, looking out for the nocturnal species of lemur as the torchlights pass by their eyes.